 Photo of Ahmed Mokdad Ahmed Mokdad

-Ahmed Mokdad is an associate in the firm’s compliance and investigations practice in Africa.
-As a seasoned investigative specialist with deep experience representing clients across various sectors, he regularly assists clients across the continent navigate and mitigate a broad spectrum of regulatory and compliance risks and challenges.
+Ahmed Mokdad is an associate based in the Johannesburg office, and a member of the firm’s White Collar Defense and Investigations and Anti-Corruption Practice Groups, as well as the Privacy and Cyber Security Practice Group.
+With a depth of experience representing clients across various sectors, Ahmed regularly assists clients navigate and mitigate a broad spectrum of regulatory and compliance risks.